 Imse Vimse Spindel and Bää Bää Vita Lamm

-Sångstund or songtime is the favorite often a child’s favourite part of open preschool, as they get a chance to join in with new and old favourites (Imse Vimse Spindel and Bää Bää Vita Lamm sound familiar at all?), have a little boogie and shake the odd maracca.
+Sångstund or songtime is often a child’s favourite part of open preschool, as they get a chance to join in with new and old favourites (Imse Vimse Spindel and Bää Bää Vita Lamm sound familiar at all?), have a little boogie and shake the odd maracca.

 If you yourself are new to learning Swedish and attend open preschool songtimes regularly, you may well find your Swedish vocabulary consists disproportionately of words for farmyard animals, body parts and types of weather in the early days!